 7. Myer, Melbourne

-Myer Melbourne was started by Sidney Baevski Myer, a penniless Russian who spoke little English who emigrated to Australia in 1899 and sold goods door-to-door.
-His store became the biggest department store in the southern hemisphere.
+Myer Melbourne was started by Sidney Baevski Myer, a penniless Russian who emigrated to Australia in 1899.
+Initially, Myer sold goods door-to-door from a horse and cart.
+His Melbourne store became the biggest department store in the southern hemisphere.
 While no longer the largest, the store is ingrained in our culture.
-My parents took me to see the Myer Christmas windows when I was a child, and I, in turn, took my children.
+My parents took me to see the Myer Christmas windows when I was a child, and I, in turn, took my children and this year, will take my grandchildren.

 Here are some other Christmas events to consider: